ab3llini/64Key/README.md

 ## We are going to [#Sensys2018](http://sensys.acm.org/2018/) !
 The 16th ACM Conference on Embedded Networked Sensor Systems (SenSys 2018) introduces a highly selective, single-track forum for research on systems issues of sensors and sensor-enabled smart systems, broadly defined.

-> We have written a paper about this work.
+> We have published a paper about this work.
 You can find it in the project root.

 ## Goals of the project
 This project aims to make a device useful to chat and transfer files between computers in a context where there aren't other easy ways to do so.